 5 things successful couples avoid in conversations with each other!

-Research shows things partners say and do in a conversation to protect themselves, often hurt the other.
-And so arguments keep repeating in a never ending cycle.
+Research shows that the things partners say and do during a conversation to protect themselves can often inadvertently hurt the other person involved in the discussion.

 The culprits of a hurtful conversation are: